Global effective versions of the Brian\ccon-Skoda-Huneke theorem

 \begin{lma} Assume that $\a_\ell$ and $\a'_\ell$ are the structure ideals associated with the embeddings $i: X\to Y$ and $i': X\to Y'$, respectively.
 Then for each $\ell\ge 1$,

 \end{lma}

-Since the zero set of $\a_{k+1}$ is contained in the zero set of $\a_k$ it follows that the zero set $X^\ell$ of $\a_\ell$, cf., Section~\ref{fundform}, coincides with the zero set of $\a'_\ell$.
-It follows that $X^\ell$ is independent of the embedding $i$.
+Since the zero set of $\a_{k+1}$ is contained in the zero set of $\a_k$ it follows that the zero set of $\a_\ell$, which is $X^\ell$ as defined in Section~\ref{fundform}, coincides with the zero set of $\a'_\ell$.
+It follows that $X^\ell$ is independent of the embedding.

 \begin{proof} Given $i\colon X\to Y$ and a point $x\in X$ there is a \nbh $\V\subset X$ such that the restriction to $\V$ of $i$ factorizes as